The Heartbreak Kid (1993 film): Plot

-Christina Papadopoulos is a sweet and well-meaning 22-year-old school teacher, engaged to ambitious lawyer Dimitri.
+Christina Papadopoulos is a 22-year-old high school teacher, engaged to ambitious lawyer Dimitri.
 Christina's entire future seems planned out for her—albeit planned by her fiancé, her father and her priest.

-Lively 17-year-old Nick Polides is a student in Christina's Greek class and a soccer fanatic who supports local Melbourne club South Melbourne FC.
+Lively 17-year-old Nick Polides is a student in Christina's Greek class at their inner city high school and a soccer fanatic who supports local Melbourne club South Melbourne FC.
 Nick finds himself attracted to Christina and makes numerous passes at her which she rebuffs.
 But her resistance begins to crumble as both begin to rebel against the constricting Greek-Australian cultural restraints put upon them.

 When Christina becomes the manager of the school's newly formed soccer team, she and Nick begin to spend more time together outside of school hours.
 Though Christina is initially hesitant at Nick's continuous advances, she soon gives into impulses and engages in an illicit relationship with Nick.
 She uses the house left by her friend for rendezvous with Nick outside school hours.
 Their amorous relationship progresses quickly as they fall in love with each other.
 But as the news of their relationship leaks out, Christina faces severe shaming at her workplace.
 She is further berated by Nick's father for breaking the trust placed upon her as a teacher.
 Her fiancé learns of the relationship and gives her a choice that he is willing to let the matter slide if she promises to act as if her past with Nick never occurred.
 But Christina, by then very much in love with Nick and tired of her overbearing fiancé, breaks off the engagement and leaves to meet up with Nick.
-She tells Nick of her decision to leave Dimitri and mentions that she would be pursuing degree for a year until Nick graduates.
-An overjoyed Nick readily agrees and promises to meet up after a year.
+She tells Nick of her decision to leave Dimitri and mentions that she would be pursuing overseas postgraduate studies for two years until Nick graduates.
+An overjoyed Nick readily agrees and promises to meet up after two years.
 The film ends on a positive note with their kiss and soccer-play under the sun.